“We need customers seeing we take security seriously. Otherwise they’ll just give us a miss.”

 Do business confidently.
 Liability insurance protects you and your customers if your certificate is issued or used incorrectly.

-Every site is a little bit different - but our experts have some recommendations based on our experience in assisting businesses of all types and sizes find their ideal safety solution.
+Every site is a little bit different - but our experts have some recommendations based on our experience in assisting businesses of all types and sizes to find their ideal safety solution.

 Even if you’re not running a business, selling online or collecting customer data, our basic package, 123-SSL, is a great place to start.
 This essential security and encryption will be enough to satisfy Google’s requirements for SSL-encrypted sites, and you may see a rankings boost as a result.
 In addition, 9 out of 10 users are more likely to trust a website with visible security indicators like the padlock in the search bar and “Secured by” seal.